open-telemetry/opentelemetry.io/content/en/docs/collector/getting-started.md

    telemetrygen traces --otlp-insecure --duration 5s
    ```

-   After five seconds, `telemetrygen` stops and shows the sended messages in the console:
+   After five seconds, `telemetrygen` stops and shows the sended messages in the
+   console:

    ```text
    2023-10-23T12:58:19.835+0200	INFO	traces/worker.go:88	traces generated	{"worker": 0, "traces": 994418}
    2023-10-23T12:58:19.835+0200	INFO	traces/traces.go:79	stop the batch span processor
    ```

-   In the terminal window, running the collector container, logs should show activity related
+   In the terminal window, running the Collector container, logs should show
-   to the trace ingest similar to this:
+   activity related to the trace ingest similar to this:

    ```text
    Span #434